 For the last 40 years, we have made sure that tenants have not lost their homes and lenders to social housing providers have not lost money when organisations have encountered difficulty.
 This track record of success has enabled the sector to raise almost £100bn from banks and the capital markets at favourable rates, which matched with grant funding of over £50bn from government, has enabled the sector to build thousands of new affordable homes every year.

 Maintaining this success and ensuring that landlords continue to be well run is at the heart of our work.
 By doing this we ensure that tenants receive a great service, much needed affordable homes get built and existing social housing is protected.

-We are looking for a Project Manager to join us - the role can be based in either Manchester, Leeds or Birmingham.
+We are looking for a Senior Financial Analysis Manager to join us - the role can be based in our Manchester, Birmingham or Leeds office.
+We are a ...